Global recruiting gives a benefit of finding the best talents from anywhere in the world.

 Realize that remote work is here to stay

-In the global world, employees don’t need to be in the same office or even in the same country.
+In the modern world, employees don’t need to be in the same office or even in the same country.
 With technology, it is possible to follow, report, participate, discuss, negotiate, weight and brainstorm with co-workers without being in the same space.

-As for international recruiting, working remotely saves the hassle with working visas and immigration.
+As for global recruiting, working remotely saves the hassle with working visas and immigration.
 Hired candidates can start working pretty much immediately without long waiting times.
 Reaching and supervising them is easy with different work-related applications, like Slack, Toggl and Asana.

 Offering the global work force a possibility to work remotely you increase the candidates’ interest.
 Many employees aren’t keen to move to another country for personal reasons; family, hobbies, children’s school and friends, familiar living environment and so on.